How To Guide

 How to Become a Reviewer

 NASA seeks to have each review panel staffed with members of the scientific community that represent the right expertise for the topic at hand.
 NASA Program Officers work very hard to ensure that is the case, but the combination of so many proposals, often with multiple co-investigators per proposal and an overworked community make it increasingly difficult to put panels together in short order.
 You can help.
 If you are not one of those frequently called upon to serve and feel you could contribute, please let us know.
 We will follow up with a request for more information.
 Volunteering does not guarantee you will be called, but it serves to increase the pool of reviewers which can only help.
 Also, please say yes when you are called.
 We realize the impact on your time, but this is really the best way to keep our programs strong.
-To sign up as a volunteer reviewer just send an email to sara at NASA.gov with the following: Your full name and contact information, a copy of your cv, a short description of your area(s) of knowledge.
-In addition, if you have particular panels in mind, please don't hesitate to tell us.
+To sign up as a volunteer reviewer visit the Volunteer for Review Panels web page.
+If you don't see anything relevant there then write to the program officer who runs the program that most closely aligns with your expertise.
+You can find contact information for all of them at the Program Officers List.

 A note on Submitting proposals via Grants.gov